thomas-rasmussen/sas_macros/README.md

 **Version 0.3.0**

 - Inexact matching can now be done using the match_inexact parameter.

-As a result of this new feature several things have changed that are not backwards-compatible.
-See documentation and examples for how to use this new version of the macro.
+- Extensive changes to how the macro work to make the match_inexact parameter a natural part of using the macro.

+- Overhaul of used terminology.
+Hopefully it is now more clear how the macro works.

+- Made a new set of examples that highlight the flexibility of the match_inexact parameter, but also highlight that mistakes can easily be made that are not necessarily easy to see.

 **Version 0.2.1**